It’s Tax Time! Don’t wait to maximise your refund.

 3 min read

-From 1 July 2017, anyone living overseas with a Higher Education Loan Program (HELP), VET Student Loan (VSL) and/or Trade support Loan (TSL) Debt and earning above the minimum repayment threshold will be required to make loan repayments - just as they would if they were living in Australia.
+From 1 July 2017, anyone living overseas with a Higher Education Loan Program (HELP), VET Student Loan (VSL) and/or Australian Apprenticeship Support Loan (AASL) (previously known as a Trade support Loan (TSL) Debt and earning above the minimum repayment threshold will be required to make loan repayments - just as they would if they were living in Australia.

 If you move or intend to move overseas to live for 6 months or more in any 12 month period and have one of the above loans, before you leave Australia or within seven days of leaving, you will need to: